KaisTahar/dqLib/README.md

 # `dqLib`

 The data quality library (`dqLib`) is an R package for data quality (DQ) assessment and reporting.
-`dqLib` provides methods for calculating DQ metrics and generating reports on detected DQ issues, especially in [`CORD-MI`](https://www.medizininformatik-initiative.de/de/CORD).
+The library provides methods for calculating DQ metrics and generating reports on detected DQ issues, especially in the field of Rare Diseases(RDs)

 Acknowledgment: This work was done within the “Collaboration on Rare Diseases” of the Medical Informatics Initiative (CORD-MI) funded by the German Federal Ministry of Education and Research (BMBF), under grant number: 01ZZ1911R, FKZ-01ZZ1911R

 ## DQ Metrics and Reports
-`dqLib` provides functions for creating specific reporting scripts that enable user to select desired DQ dimensions, indicators and parameters.
-The DQ reports provide adequate information to find the data quality violations and the causes of these violations.
-`dqLib` also enables annual assessments of selected DQ metrics.
+`dqLib` provides functions that enable users to select desired dimensions, indicators, and parameters as well as to define specific DQ reports.
+The DQ reports include the resulting DQ metrics and adequate information to identify potential DQ violations.`dqLib` also enables annual assessments of selected DQ metrics.
 The following DQ metrics are already implemented:

   | Dimension  | DQ Indicator |
   | ------------- | ------------- |